 The form tutor-pupil relatonship is crucial, as are all other contacts with staff.
-Our form tutors are there to provide support when required, to advise and guide the boys, reminding them of our expectations and helping them make the most of their talents and abilities.
+Our form tutors are there to provide support when required; advise and guide the boys; remind them of our expectations; and help them make the most of their talents and abilities.

 School Counselling Service